2nd AJCCA Conference 2025 in Tokyo

 Part 1: Current status of public-private partnerships and future prospects at each ASEAN countries

-10:50-11:10 Keynote Speech 2 Mr. Stan Singh-Jit(ASOCIO*1 Chairmanj Cybersecurity in MADE*2Advancing AI-Driven Resilience for a Secure Digital@Future
+10:50-11:10 Keynote Speech 2 Mr. Stan Singh-Jit(Chairman of ASOCIO*1j Cybersecurity in MADE*2Advancing AI-Driven Resilience for a Secure Digital@Future

 11:10-11:30 Break time / Exhibition booth viewing@